 The real stories behind Disney classics

-The new Lion King live-action remake is out, and it’s predicted to be a huge hit at the box office.
+The new Maleficent movie is out, and it’s predicted to be a big hit at the box office.

 Snow White and the Seven Dwarfs